-Date: February 7, 2001

 Position: Corporate Secretary

-Status: Standing

-Responsible To: Immediately - the Board

-Ultimately - the Membership

-Reports To: Immediately - the Board

-Ultimately - the Membership

-Term: One year

-Date of Amendment or Replacement E February 2005, February 2006, February 2015,
+Date of Amendment or Replacement: February 2005, February 2006, February 2015,

-February 2016, February 2017, Februar ry 2019
+February 2016, February 2017, February 2019

 Purpose: The Corporate Secretary ensures that the corporate responsibilities of the cooperative are performed.

 - Elected by the Board of Directors. - Serves as signing officer must be bondable. - Either serves as, or arranges for, a Recording Secretary for membership meetings. - Ensures that the Task List is maintained, which includes various action items, tasks, and duties that arise during the course of the Board Meeting.
 The Task List is to be distributed to the Board of Directors and appropriate staff following the meeting. - Responsible for composing correspondence from the Board of Directors in regard to member appeals or requests. - Ensures that the Board of Director's Report for all Member's Meetings and the monthly issues of the Newsletter are completed.
 This may be assigned annually or at each Board of Directors meeting. - Works in liaison with the appropriate staff. - All Board Only Meeting Minutes will be typed and stamped with the "Confidential" stamp by the Corporate Secretary.